cloudposse/atmos/website/docs/quick-start/configure-terraform-backend.md

   }
   ```

-- Configure Atmos to automatically generate a terraform backend file for each Atmos component.
-This is the recommended way of configuring Terraform
+- Configure Terraform S3 backend with Atmos to automatically generate a backend file for each Atmos component.
+This is the recommended way
-  state backend since it offers many advantages and will save you from manually creating a backend configuration file for each component
+  of configuring Terraform state backend since it offers many advantages and will save you from manually creating a backend configuration file for
+  each component

 ### Configure Terraform S3 Backend with Atmos